-The Architect will provide a full scope of standard services as described in the gazetted 'Guideline for Professional Fees' (as issued by SACAP applicable at the date of tender closing) and the gazetted 'Identification of Work for the Architectural Profession' (applicable at the date of tender closing) to the extent required to ensure a quality outcome, considering the complexity of the project.
-The exception is stage 1, which will only require the receipt, appraisal and report on the client's requirements in terms of the client's brief.
+The Mechanical Engineer will provide a full scope of standard services as described in the 'Guideline for Professional Fees' (as issued by ECSA applicable at the date of tender closing) and the gazetted 'Identification of Engineering Work' (applicable at the date of tender closing), to the extent required to ensure a quality outcome, considering the complexity of the project.
+The Mechanical Engineer shall report to Project Manager.

-The services will include architectural contribution pertaining to the deliverables and approvals required by the FIDPM and relevant Provincial and National Departments of Health processes.
-Services will include preparation of documentation to apply and gain approval by relevant regulatory authorities is included.
+The services will include engineering contribution pertaining to the deliverables and approvals required by the FIDPM and relevant Provincial and National Departments of Health processes.
+Preparation of documentation to apply and gain approval by relevant regulatory authorities is included.